shov/wordpress-laradock/README.md

 `./scripts/start-docker.sh`,
 `./scripts/stop-docker.sh`

+**Actually it won't work without local ssl certs for now because nginx conf expects that certs files.
+Will fix it**

 ### Localhost needs more

 To allow SSL (if it set on in `.env`) for localhost you have got to add a self-signed root certificate as trusted in your OS.
 The certificate is placed in project root `certs-local/rootCA.pem`.